The List Of Richest Kardashians & Jenners Proves THIS Is How You Really Make Money

 Advertisement

-Next on the list is Khloé Kardashian, followed by Kourtney and, surprisingly, Kendall Jenner, who, despite major modelling contracts, only has a net worth of $17 million.
+Next on the list is Khloé Kardashian, followed by Kourtney and, surprisingly, Kendall Jenner, who, despite major modeling contracts, only has a net worth of $17 million.

 So what does this list tell us?
 A few things.
 First: That, holy crap, the Kardashian-Jenner clan really is as loaded as they appear on Instagram.
 The second is that what makes money isn't necessarily mere fame.
 Kendall, for example, is probably one of the more high-profile members of the family (the tabloids are certainly obsessed with her love life), yet she doesn't have an independent business of her own.